Cruise Contract (AU)

 - from any third party where it is necessary to provide a health service to You (including a medical disembarkation) and You are unable to provide the information directly;

 - for accident/incident reporting, investigation and management purposes;

-- to your travel agent for cruise administration purposes, including any information relating to travel bans;
+- to Your Travel Advisor for cruise administration purposes, including any information relating to travel bans;

-- where you book as part of a group – to every guest in your group (excluding credit card details);
+- to other guests in Your booking or where You book as part of a group – to every guest in Your group (excluding credit card details);

 - for product research and development purposes, including conducting past guest surveys;

 - for reporting, assessing, investigating, processing and otherwise managing accidents/incidents, including disclosures to lawyers and insurers;

 - for medical treatment (including medical disembarkation) purposes, including disclosures to health service providers, medical evacuation assistance companies, hotels, airlines, Travel Advisors and, where You are unable to consent, next of kin.

 - where Your onboard expenses are charged to someone else’s credit card – to deliver onboard account statements regarding those expenses to the credit card holder;

 - where We need to disclose Your personal information to someone who is not in Australia – to transfer Your personal information outside Australia;